scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 desktop computer at work and access the exact same content on your laptop browser when you get home.
 This allows GraphTerm to be used like the GNU ``screen`` or ``tmux`` programs.
-Storing the content on the server also allows multiple users to share access the same terminal session for collaboration, like using Google Docs, for example.
-This means that multiple users would be able to view and modify a GraphTerm notebook session in real time.
+Storing the content on the server also allows multiple users to share access to the same terminal session for collaboration, like using Google Docs, for example.
+This means that multiple users will be able to view and modify a GraphTerm notebook session in real time.